 Jewish tradition teaches us to treat every single person with respect and dignity.
-But today, some politicians in our country are pushing laws that hurt trans and LGBQ+ young people and our families in order to sow fear and secure power.
+But today, more laws are being proposed that hurt trans and LGBQ+ young people and our families than ever.

 Keshet and SOJOURN are bringing together Jewish organizations to send a clear message: we believe in treating others as they would like to be treated.
 That means we love, protect, and fight for trans and LGBQ+ youth and all LGBTQ+ people.
 Taking action for LGBTQ+ rights is a mitzvah!